maxbergmark/mathgolf/README.md

 ### Generate code explanation `-e`

 This is a new function, and it's a work in progress.
 But if you want rudimentary explanations for what your code does, you can add the `-e` flag.
 Then the code is not executed, but instead a markdown explanation is printed to stdout.
+Since this feature is in development, it might not include some of the newer operators.
+It also doesn't work properly for strings, something that I might fix in the future.

 #### Example